 The Meals on Wheels concept originated in Britain during WWII, with authorities delivering meals to elderly, frail people.
 The first Australian service began in 1953 when Mrs E. Watts pedalled a tricycle around South Melbourne.
 The first meal was soup, roast lamb and plum pudding and cost 1/3d (around 13 cents).
 In 1954, the Red Cross provided a car and volunteers to deliver the meals.

 South Australia’s Meals on Wheels service began as the result of lobbying by Doris Taylor, a wheelchair-bound woman who organised many relief efforts during the Great Depression.
 Two decades later, she was the inspiration behind the first meals on wheels kitchen, which was established in Port Adelaide in 1954.
 The first President of the organisation was the late Don Dunstan MP, who would later become Premier of South Australia.

-In New South Wales, Meals on Wheels was pioneered by by Sydney City Council in March 1957.
-In the first week 150 meals, cooked in the Town Hall kitchen, were served for inner city dwellers.
+In New South Wales, Meals on Wheels was pioneered by Sydney City Council in March 1957.
+In the first week 150 meals, cooked in the Town Hall kitchen, were served for inner-city dwellers.
 Each meal cost two shillings.

-By charging recipients a small fee, Meals on Wheels was able to provide a better quality meals.
-It also removed the stigma of ‘charity’, despite the fact that the service relied heavily on unpaid volunteers.
+By charging recipients a small fee, Meals on Wheels was able to provide better quality meals.
+It also removed the stigma of charity, despite the fact that the service relied heavily on unpaid volunteers.
 However, today the practice of having meals prepared by enthusiastic volunteers has been replaced by a much more regulated system with OH&S and food safety regulations governing the operation of the services.